Rilpivirine

 The pharmacokinetics of rilpivirine have not been studied in patients with renal insufficiency.
 Renal elimination of rilpivirine is negligible.
 No dose adjustment is needed for patients with mild or moderate renal impairment.
 In patients with severe renal impairment or end-stage renal disease, rilpivirine should be used with caution, as plasma concentrations may be increased due to alteration of drug absorption, distribution and/or metabolism secondary to renal dysfunction.
 In patients with severe renal impairment or end-stage renal disease, the combination of rilpivirine with a strong CYP3A inhibitor should only be used if the benefit outweighs the risk.
 As rilpivirine is highly bound to plasma proteins, it is unlikely that it will be significantly removed by haemodialysis or peritoneal dialysis.

-Table 7.
-Pharmacokinetic Results of Total Rilpivirine After Administration of Rilpivirine 25 mg Once Daily as Part of an Antiretroviral Regimen, During the 2nd Trimester of Pregnancy, the 3rd Trimester of Pregnancy and Postpartum:
+Pharmacokinetic Results of Total Rilpivirine After Administration of Rilpivirine 25 mg Once Daily as Part of an Antiretroviral Regimen, During the 2nd Trimester of Pregnancy, the 3rd:

 Liver toxicity associated with liver enzyme induction was observed in rodents.
 In dogs, cholestasis-like effects were noted.

 Studies in animals have shown no evidence of relevant embryonic or foetal toxicity or an effect on reproductive function.
 There was no teratogenicity with rilpivirine in rats and rabbits.
-The exposures at the embryo-foetal No Observed Adverse Effects Levels (NOAELs) in rats and rabbits were respectively 15 and 70 times higher than the exposure in humans at the recommended dose of 25 mg once daily.
+The exposures (based on AUC) at the embryo-foetal No Observed Adverse Effects Levels (NOAELs) in rats and rabbits were respectively 15 and 70 times higher than the exposure in humans (minimum 12 years of age and weighing more than 32 kg) at the recommended dose of 25 mg once daily.

 Rilpivirine was evaluated for carcinogenic potential by oral gavage administration to mice and rats up to 104 weeks.
-At the lowest tested doses in the carcinogenicity studies, the systemic exposures (based on AUC) to rilpivirine were 21-fold (mice) and 3-fold (rats), relative to those observed in humans at the recommended dose (25 mg once daily).
+At the lowest tested doses in the carcinogenicity studies, the systemic exposures (based on AUC) to rilpivirine were greater than 12-fold (mice) and greater than 1.4-fold (rats), relative to the expected exposure in humans at a dose of 25 mg once daily.
 In rats, there were no drug-related neoplasms.
 In mice, rilpivirine was positive for hepatocellular neoplasms in both males and females.
 The observed hepatocellular findings in mice may be rodent-specific.

 Rilpivirine has tested negative in the absence and presence of a metabolic activation system in the in vitro Ames reverse mutation assay and the in vitro clastogenicity mouse lymphoma assay.
 Rilpivirine did not induce chromosomal damage in the in vivo micronucleus test in mice.